MarcosDuqueCesar/linuxcnc-cia402-layer/README.md

 ↓
 drive / fieldbus

----
+Important note:

+This project does not replace or modify the LinuxCNC motion controller.

+LinuxCNC motion remains responsible for trajectory generation, coordination, and global motion logic.

+The CiA402 layer only translates motion semantics into the CiA402 protocol used by smart drives.

+The machine_safety_gate is a machine-policy layer for enable, fault-reset, homing, and motion permissions.
+It does not replace hardware E-stop chains, STO, contactors, or other certified safety functions.

-# Current Components
+Current Components

-## cia402_pds.comp
+cia402_pds.comp

 CiA402 Power Drive System state manager.

 Responsibilities:

-- decode CiA402 statusword (6041)
+decode CiA402 statusword (6041)

-- manage CiA402 state transitions
+manage CiA402 state transitions

-- generate base controlword (6040)
+generate base controlword (6040)

-- expose Operation Enabled
+expose Operation Enabled

-- handle fault reset
+handle fault reset

 The decode logic checks both masks:

 sw & 0x006F
 sw & 0x004F

 This handles drives that keep the Quick Stop bit asserted